Intellectual Honesty Policy

 - credit the creative and intellectual efforts of others (cite sources/information).

-Failure to comply with the above will be treated as Academic Misconduct, which includes but is not
+Failure to comply with the above will be treated as Academic Misconduct, which includes but is not limited to:

 - Cheating or helping others cheat.
-Forms of cheating may include, but are not limited to the use of unauthorized materials and/or services, online translating services, sharing answers, plagiarism, communicating with others: whispering, passing notes, signalling, exchanging papers, text messaging
+Forms of cheating may include, but are not limited to the use of unauthorized materials and/or services, online translating services, sharing answers, plagiarism, communicating with others: whispering, passing notes, signaling, exchanging papers, text messaging

 - Writing quizzes, tests, or exams for others

-- Using calculators inappropriately
+- Using calculators/electronic devices inappropriately

 - Tampering with or attempting to tamper with grades or class records

-Consequences of Intellectual Dishonesty:
+Consequences of Intellectual Dishonesty

 Academic Misconduct is a serious offence.
 Penalties include, but are not limited to: